 Instructions

 • Heat oven to 400°F. Peel, pit and slice peaches into thick slices.
-Melt butter and pour into a large 9x13" pan.
+Melt butter and pour into a large 9×13" pan.

-• While the peach filling is baking, prepare the cobbler topping by combining the flour, sugars, baking powder and salt in a large bowl.
+• Prepare the cobbler topping by combining the flour, sugars, baking powder and salt in a large bowl.

 • Use a pastry cutter or your fingers to cut the cold butter into the flour mixture until it resembles coarse crumbs, then stir in the boiling hot water just until everything is combined.

-• After peaches have cooked for 10 minutes, remove from the oven and drop spoonfuls of the cobbler topping over the peaches.
+• Drop spoonfuls of the cobbler topping over the peaches.
 The topping will rise and spread as it cooks, so no need to worry about spreading it around.
 Just try to cover the peaches evenly with dollops of cobbler topping.

-• Sprinkle the cobbler with the 3 additional tablespoons of granulated sugar, then return to the oven and bake for 30 minutes, until the topping is golden brown and the peach filling is bubbling up around the edges.
+• Sprinkle the cobbler with the 3 additional tablespoons of granulated sugarBake for 30 to 40 minutes, until the topping is golden brown and the peach filling is bubbling up around the edges.
 You may want to bake it on a baking sheet just in case the fruit juices bubble over during the cooking process.

 • Remove from heat and allow to cool for at least 30 minutes to 1 hour before serving with vanilla ice cream.